openssl/openssl/doc/designs/fetching-composite-algorithms.md

     similar functionality.
 This knowledge is regarded legacy, but can be used to figure out the key type.

+If none of these strategies work out, the operation initialization should fail.

 These strategies have their limitations, but the built-in legacy knowledge we currently have in libcrypto should be enough to cover most bases.